 As a result of a global vaccination campaign over the past 25 years, polio has largely been eliminated.
 The disease still exists in some countries in Africa and Asia, with outbreaks occurring in groups of people who have not been vaccinated.
 For an updated list of these countries, visit the website: www.polioeradication.org.

 There are 3 basic patterns of polio infection: subclinical infections, nonparalytic, and paralytic.
 Most people have subclinical infection, or may not have any symptoms.

 People with subclinical polio infection might not have symptoms, or mild symptoms may last 72 hours or less.

 Clinical poliomyelitis affects the central nervous system (brain and spinal cord), and is divided into nonparalytic and paralytic forms.
 It may occur after recovery from a subclinical infection.

-People with severe cases may need lifesaving measures, especially breathing help.
+People with severe cases may need lifesaving measures, especially help with breathing.

-Symptoms are treated based on their severity.
+Symptoms are treated based on how severe they are.
 Treatment may include:

 Moist heat (heating pads, warm towels) to reduce muscle pain and spasms

 Painkillers to reduce headache, muscle pain, and spasms (narcotics are not usually given because they increase the risk of breathing trouble)